rslassman/Interactive-Lab-Hub/Lab 1/README.md

 Two classmates provided feedback:
 1. This was something they would like to use.
-2. They highlighted the need/importance of being able to set the charging amount at which the device would alter the user (e.g. 25% rather than 100%).
+2. They highlighted the need/importance of being able to set the charging amount at which the device would alert the user (e.g. 25% rather than 100%).
 One use case given was a student is sometimes on campus and if their phone is dying they just need to charge their phone to the point that apple pay will work so they can take the subway home.
 3. They suggested costuming the device to look like the converter to make the interaction feel more real.